-Yalda T. Uhls, PhD, psychologist and executive director of the Center for Scholars and Storytellers at UCLA, told TODAY there’s a reason the National Academy of Sciences now defines adolescence as the onset of puberty to mid-twenties.
+Yalda T. Uhls, Ph.D., psychologist and executive director of the Center for Scholars and Storytellers at UCLA, told TODAY there’s a reason the National Academies of Science, Engineering and Medicine now defines adolescence as the onset of puberty to mid-twenties.
 “Teens and college-aged kids live in the moment and are still developing self-regulation skills,” Uhls explained.
 “Their brains are still developing and their prefrontal cortex, the part of the brain that helps them think ahead, is not fully developed.
 They respond to risk and reward differently than adults and children, making them more likely to believe the risks don't apply to them.”

 “While it is true that children and adolescents are at lower risk of complication from COVID-19, they can still develop severe disease, and most importantly, spread the virus to those who are at high risk of complications,” said Dr. Andrew Janowski, a pediatric infectious disease physician at the Washington University School of Medicine and St. Louis Children's Hospital.

-5 ways to talk to your teen about coronavirus risks
+5 ways to talk to teens and college kids about coronavirus risks

-Uhls and Janowski shared five tactics to talk to teens and college-aged kids about COVID-19 in a way that might prompt them to take the risks more seriously.
+Uhls and Janowski shared five tactics to talk to teens and young adults about COVID-19 in a way that might prompt them to take the risks more seriously.

 1. Find out where they’re coming from